English

 Were Trump to return to power and fulfill his promise of lowering corporate taxes further, Sheinbaum has already made clear she would respond with new tax incentives.

-In 2020, López Obrador, Trump and Canadian Prime Minister Justin Trudeau signed a new trade accord, the USMCA, which increases the car components that must be produced within North America and prohibits signing trade agreements with “non-market” economies, targeting China.
+In 2020, López Obrador, Trump and Canadian Prime Minister Justin Trudeau signed a new trade accord, the USMCA, which increases the percentage of car components that must be produced within North America and prohibits signing trade agreements with “non-market” economies, targeting China.
 Last year, ceding to US demands, Mexico imposed tariffs impacting around 90 percent of Chinese exports to Mexico and gave permission to the US Treasury Department to monitor Chinese investments in Mexico.

 For the first time, under AMLO, Mexico surpassed China and Canada and consolidated its position as the leading US trade partner.
 This year, 15.7 percent of all products imported into the US come from Mexico, compared to 5 percent in 1988.